5.1 – Things you should know by now

 12th Dec 2014

 This is an interesting day.
 The futures price fell by Rs.9/- taking the price to Rs.930/- per share.
 At Rs.930/- the margin requirement also falls to Rs.29,063/-.
-However because of an M2M loss of Rs.2250/- the cash balance drops to Rs.27,159/- (29409 – 2250), which is less than the total margin requirement.
-Now since the cash balance is less than the total margin requirement, is the client required to pump in the additional money?
+However, because of an M2M loss of Rs.2250/- the cash balance drops to Rs.27,159/- (29409 – 2250), which is less than the total margin requirement.
+Since the cash balance is less than the total margin requirement, is the client required to pump in the additional money?
 Not really.

-Remember between the SPAN and Exposure margin, the most sacred one is the SPAN margin.
-Most of the brokers allow you to continue to hold your positions as long as you have the SPAN Margin (or maintenance margin).
-Moment the cash balance falls below the maintenance margin, they will call you asking you to pump in more money.
+Remember, between the SPAN and Exposure margin; the most sacred one is the SPAN margin.
+Most brokers allow you to continue to hold your positions as long as you have the SPAN Margin (or maintenance margin).
+The moment the cash balance falls below the maintenance margin, they will call you asking you to pump in more money.
 In the absence of which, they will force close the positions themselves.
-This call, that the broker makes requesting you to pump in the required margin money is also popularly called the “Margin Call”.
-So, if you are getting a margin call from your broker, it means your cash balance is dangerously low to continue the position.
+This call that the broker makes requesting you to pump in the required margin money is also popularly called the “Margin Call”.
+If you are getting a margin call from your broker, it means your cash balance is dangerously low to continue the position.

 Well, I hope you have got a sense of how both margins and M2M come into play simultaneously.
-I also hope you are able to appreciate how by virtue of the margins and M2M, the exchange can efficiently tackle the threat of a possible default by a client.
-The margin + M2M combination is virtually a fool proof method to ensure defaults don’t occur.
+I also hope you can appreciate how under the margins and M2M, the exchange can efficiently tackle a possible default threat.
+The margin + M2M combination is virtually a foolproof method to ensure defaults don’t occur.

 Assuming you are getting a sense of the dynamics of margins and M2M calculation, I will now take the liberty to cut through the remaining days and proceed directly to the last day of trade.